BaptisteHiggs/WorkflowAnalysis/AMPColouring/Colouring.md

 *When it comes down to it I have no idea what I'm doing in revit so good luck.*

-1. Ensure that the layers have been correctly made so that each instance in the following list is on a seperate layer:
+1. Ensure that the view templates have been correctly made so that each instance in the following list has been seperated appropriately:

+ - Built in joinery
- - Tables
+ - Core & columns
  - Doors
+ - Facade
+ - Floor finishes
+ - Items overhead
- - Other stuffff
+ - Loose furniture
+ - Walls & partitions

+ *Note: These don't all need to be present.
+For whatever elements are present, creating view templates that logically seperate them is what is necessary*

 2.

 ## Export from revit into pdfs